AgiFlow/agiflow-sdks/docs/architecture.md

 3. **Message Broker**: By default we use Kafka (this component can be swaped to use sns/sqs, etc...), facilitating asynchronous communication between the backend and workers.
 4. **Worker Layer**: Nodejs and Python processes performing data processing and model management tasks.
 5. **Data Storage**: We use Postgres to store data.
 Control-plane and analytics data are stored in two separated tables; which we will eventually support other type of datastore for analytics.
-6. **Sdks**: Frontend and backend SDKs for analytics, tracing and APIs.
+6. **Sdks**: Frontend and backend SDKs for analytics, tracing and AGIFlow's APIs interaction.

 ## Components